rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 Let's repeat one thing that showed up before:

 ### There's going to be some technical terms coming up.
 A little more than the ones that showed up above.
 They are going to be relevant.
 Not just for these posts, but for your understanding.
 As above, no stress!
-Ee'll rip everything down to it's simplest core.
+We'll rip everything down to it's core.

 The one thing that remains to be talked about is: